r-spatialecology/shar/paper.md

 5       5    73 48 90         n.s.
 ```

-The `shar` package also provides several utility and plotting functions such as `plot_randomized_raster()` and `plot_randomized_pattern()` to plot the null model data, `calculate_energy()` to calculate the difference between the input object locations and the randomized null model data object locations, or `classify_habitats()` to classify continuous environmental data into discrete habitats.
+The `shar` package also provides several utility and plotting functions such as a generic `plot()` function to plot the null model data, `calculate_energy()` to calculate the difference between the input object locations and the randomized null model data object locations, or `classify_habitats()` to classify continuous environmental data into discrete habitats.
+For all functions, please see the "Functions" article on the `shar` homepage (<https://r-spatialecology.github.io/shar>).

 # Parallelization

 One major drawback of the `shar` package is the computation time related to some of the randomization methods for null model data.
 This is the case especially for pattern reconstruction, even though most point pattern analysis studies use less than 1000 null model randomizations [@Velazquez2016].
-However, since the randomizations of the null model data are independent of each other this could be parallized using available frameworks, such as the `future` [@Bengtsson2021] or
+However, since the randomizations of the null model data are independent of each other, this could be parallized using available frameworks, such as the `future` [@Bengtsson2021] or
 `parallel` [@RCoreTeam2021] package.
 The `shar` package does not allow to run code in parallel internally to not limit users to a specific parallelization framework.
 For a short example how to simulate null model data in parallel using the `future` package, please see the "Parallelization" article on the `shar` homepage (<https://r-spatialecology.github.io/shar>).